 The Delaware Department of Safety and Homeland Security (DSHS) is the lead agency in the state of Delaware.
 As a division of the Department of Safety and Homeland Security, The Delaware State Police is charged with administering the CVSP.
-The Delaware State Police has merged two units of its Traffic section previously known as MCSAP and TEU Units into a single Commercial Motor Vehicle Enforcement Unit (CMVEU).
-Under the Delaware State Police CMVEU there are currently nine, uniformed, NAS certified Inspector's.
+Under the Delaware State Police Commercial Motor Vehicle Enforcement Unit (CMVEU) personnel structure there are Ten, uniformed, NAS certified Inspector's.
 A minimum of 50% of their yearly activities are MCSAP eligible.
-Their time allocation and their salary and benifit amounts are allocated to the MCSAP Grant at 50%.
-The unit has one current vacancy.
-The unit has one certified Trooper dedicated full-time to Investigations and New Entrant Safety Audits.
+Their time allocation and their salary and benefit amounts are allocated to the MCSAP Grant at 50%.
+The CMVEU has one certified Trooper dedicated full-time to Investigations and New Entrant Safety Audits.
 The CMVEU also includes one MCSAP Program Coordinator (Sergeant) who is also a NAS certified inspector.
 60% of His/Her activities support the MCSAP Elements.
 A Full-time Administrative specialist performs data management and quality activities.
 100% of His/Her activities support the MCSAP elements.
-Additionally there are four, certified inspectors who conduct MCSAP eligible activities on a part time basis.
+Additionally there are six certified inspectors who conduct MCSAP eligible activities on a part time basis.
 These part-time inspectors primary duties are related to size and weight enforcement and other non-MCSAP eligible activity.